-At the end of each year of this course you will sit one exam for each of the three sections of the course.
+At the end of Year 13 you will sit one exam for each of the three sections of the course.

 If you plan to go to university then this course is good preparation for a number of courses, obviously Philosophy and Ethics, but it also has direct links to Sociology, History, Psychology, Environmental Science, English, Media Studies, Law, Medicine, Education and Business to name a few.